polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/04 - License terms.md

 you purchase a commercial license, Phosphorus Five will automatically remove any links on your modules, and stop asking you about purchasing a license.

-Of course, the fix for the above, if you are uncertain about your legal status in these regards, is to simply purchase a commercial license.
+If you are uncertain about your legal status in regards to the license terms, the fix is to simply purchase a commercial license.
 This will also give you _"extended support"_, in addition to access to a backup module that allows you to easily create backups of your system.
-It is also the ethical and morally right thing to do, once you realise the amount of work I have put into the system!
+It is also the ethical and morally right thing to do, once you realise the amount of work I have put into the system.
+If you can afford a license, purchasing one is the morally right thing to do.
+I have spent more than a decade researching and developing the ideas that lead to Phosphorus Five.

-### The license terms
+### The GPL license terms

-The exact wording of the license can be seen [here](https://www.gnu.org/licenses/gpl-3.0.txt).
+The exact wording of the GPL license can be seen [here](https://www.gnu.org/licenses/gpl-3.0.txt).